-Bruce Booth is a partner and focuses on novel biopharmaceutical products, therapeutic platforms, and innovative biomedical technologies.
+Bruce Booth is a partner and focuses on the discovery and development of novel medicines and therapeutic platforms.

 Bruce is currently chairman of AvroBio (NASDAQ:AVRO), Kymera Therapeutics, Hotspot Therapeutics, Nimbus Therapeutics, Rodin Therapeutics, and Unum Therapeutics (NASDAQ:UMRX), and also serves on the boards of Lysosomal Therapeutics and Magenta Therapeutics (NASDAQ:MGTA).
 He previously served on the boards of past Atlas companies Avila (acquired by Celgene), Padlock (acquired by BMS), Prestwick (acquired by Biovail), Stromedix (acquired by Biogen), Zafgen (NASDAQ:ZFGN), and a number of other ventures.

 Prior to joining Atlas in 2005, Bruce was a consultant at McKinsey & Company, as well as an investor for Caxton Health Holdings.
 As a British Marshall Scholar, Bruce received a D.Phil.
 (PhD) in molecular immunology from Oxford University.
-His work focused on the study of HIV and tumor immune responses.
 He received a BS in biochemistry, summa cum laude, from The Pennsylvania State University.

-Bruce enjoys fly fishing, skiing, hiking, and running.
+Bruce enjoys running, skiing, hiking, and fly fishing.
 He lives in Wellesley, MA with his wife and three wonderful kids.